 - Please ignore the popup dialog box(es) (e.g. the Found New Hardware Wizard) displayed when "Xpress Install" is installing the drivers.
 Failure to do so may affect the driver installation. - Some device drivers will restart your system automatically during the driver installation.
 After the system restart, "Xpress Install" will continue to install other drivers. - After the drivers are installed, follow the onscreen instructions to restart your system.
 You can install other applications included in the motherboard driver disk. - For USB 2.0 driver support under the Windows XP operating system, please install the Windows XP Service Pack 1 or later.
 After installing the SP1 (or later), if a question mark still exists in Universal Serial Bus Controller in Device Manager, please remove the question mark (by right-clicking your mouse and select Uninstall) and restart the system.
 (The system will then autodetect and install the USB 2.0 driver.)

-3-2 Application Software
+3-2 Software Applications

-This page displays all the utilities and applications that GIGABYTE develops and some free software.
-You can click the Install button on the right of an item to install it.
+This page displays all the tools and applications that GIGABYTE develops and some free software.
+You may press the Install button following an item to install it.

-3-3 Technical Manuals
+3-3 Driver CD Information